- 12.59K views

 Though it may be a metropolis with an impressive city skyline and plenty of shopping options, one-third of Berlin is covered in lush forests, quaint parks and gardens, rivers, canals and lakes.
 But of course, one of the city’s main tourist appeals is its diverse history.
 A tour of Berlin will certainly include some monumental sights, such as the Berlin Wall (including Checkpoint Charlie), which is also one of the top tourist attractions in Germany; the Brandenburg Gate, the Holocaust Memorial, and a range of fascinating museums.

-If you're looking for a fancy car while exploring Berlin, please do check Motion Drive's sports car rental service.
+If you're looking for a fancy car while exploring Berlin, please do check out Motion Drive's sports car rental service.

 Munich is the capital of Bavaria, a German state with its own unique culture.
 Bavaria is home to a range of traditions that are quite diverse from the rest of Germany, including Oktoberfest (a popular annual celebration that typically involves plenty of beer) as well as traditional clothing like the lederhosen and dirndl.